Biff Tannen: Role in the Back to the Future franchise

-In Back to the Future: Part II, an aged and physically decrepit Biff steals Emmett "Doc" Brown's time machine in 2015 and travels back to 1955 to give his teenage self a sports almanac chronicling victories from 1950-2000, then heads home to 2015, hoping to gain a happier life as a result of his actions.
+In Back to the Future: Part II, an aged and physically decrepit Biff steals Emmett "Doc" Brown's time machine in 2015 and travels back to 1955 to give his teenage self a sports almanac chronicling victories from 1950 to 2000, then heads home to 2015, hoping to gain a happier life as a result of his actions.
 Consequently, on his 21st birthday in 1958, Biff's younger self wagers money on a horse race listed in the almanac with the victorious steed's name revealed, winning his first million dollars and giving himself prestige and increasingly arrogant confidence.
 Despite his progressively gaining vast wealth and power through this "fixed" sports-event betting, Biff is still unable to convince Lorraine to marry him; as before, she marries George and starts a family with him.
 At last, Biff resorts to murdering George in 1973, and uses his money and political influence to cover up any evidence.
 Without George's supporting her and her family financially, Lorraine reluctantly accepts the well-to-do Biff as her new husband, thus creating a dystopian alternate 1985.
+He sends Marty off to boarding school in Switzerland.
 The petulant and arrogantly tempestuous Biff never feels content in the marriage since he treats Lorraine as a prize to be won and possessed, and often lashes out verbally and physically; in a deleted scene, Lorraine eventually gets so fed up with Biff's overbearing hostility and abuse, along with finding out that Biff murdered George, that she shoots him dead some time in the late 1990s.
 This incident explains why the elderly Biff's actions have no visible effect on the Hill Valley of the future and, after returning to 2015, he clutches his chest in pain, sinks to the pavement, and fades from existence.
 Marty returns to 1955, carefully avoiding disturbing the events from his previous visit, and battles against the teenage Biff, ultimately recovering the almanac and undoing Biff's alternate timeline by burning it.

 Biff's relationships

 In 1955, Biff covets Lorraine Baines, who does not return the sentiments.
-In the original 1985, Biff's marital status is unknown as no mention of a wife is ever made in the trilogy.
+In the original 1985, Biff's marital status is unknown as no mention of a wife is ever made in the trilogy, though it is revealed in Part II that by 2015, he has a grandson named Griff.

 The alternate 1985 reveals that Lorraine, widowed after the murder of George, ended up marrying Biff in 1973.
 In a video clip after their wedding, Biff is asked, "How does it feel?", to which he replies, "Third time's the charm", implying that he had two previous wives in this continuity.